sine2pi/echo2/README.md

 # Echo: Advanced Attention Speech Recognition

 Echo is a neural speech recognition model that implements innovative attention mechanisms for efficient audio transcription.
 This architecture features n-dimensional quaternion rotations and reinforcement learning attention adaptations.
+The model leverages quaternion mathematics to implement rotational embeddings, Q-learning for adaptive attention spans, and working memory integration for long-range dependencies.
+The sliding window mechanism with adaptive focus enables efficient processing of audio signals by concentrating computation on the most informative segments.

 ## Key Features